 - If parents/carers are considering applying for a leave of absence, they must seek permission from the Headteacher BEFORE taking their child out of school.
 We ask for at least four weeks’ notice.

-- Parents are asked to complete a “leave of absence form” available from the school office and attach a letter outlining the reason for the request.
+- Parents are asked to complete a “leave of absence form” using the following link:

 - The school will confirm in writing within a ten-day period the outcome of the absence request.

 What happens if a Leave of Absence request is declined?

 Where a child’s leave of absence request is denied it will be recorded as an unauthorised absence and the school may apply the penalty notice procedure.